Last updated 6th October 2024

 SEM – Scanning Electron Microscopy

 Scanning electron microscopy (SEM) is a surface analysis technique used to determine surface features of sub-micron size particles.
 Smaller working scales of materials used in various industries like microelectronics has allowed SEM to play a role in applications like semiconductor inspections, microchip assembly, failure analysis, and quality control.
+In SEM, the magnification of the tested sample is done by visible light.
+The beam of electrons is used for the surface of the specimen.
+The interaction of these electrons with the tested sample produces signals as backscattered electrons and secondary electrons, which after detection, are converted into various images.
+SEM includes high magnification power with greater depths of field, which results in precise examination as compared to traditional techniques.

 GET STARTED